nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

     1. Prerequisites: Filter the list of contacts either by calling `list contact -t [SOME_TAG]` or `find [SOME KEYWORD]`.

     1. Test case: `add tag -id 1 -t Frontend`, when no contact is shown<br>
-    Expected: No tag add is added.
+    Expected: No tag is added.
 Error details shown in the status message.

     1. Test case: `add tag -id 1 -t Frontend`, when at least 1 contact is shown<br>
     Expected: The new tags appear below the name of the first contact in the filtered list.
 The list of tags added is shown in the status message.
 List will go back to showing all contacts.